ResolutionCSS/ResolutionCSS/README.md

 **web-server** - Start up a Node.js based web server pointing to the project src directory listening on port 8000.
 This provides easy browser access to the compiled project CSS and HTML.

+**dev-launch** - Start up both sass-watch and web-server tools in the background.
+Requires GNU Screen isntalled on your development environment.

 ## Authors